We are pleased to announce that all articles published in Fungal Biology and Biotechnology are included in PubMed and PubMed Central.

 Tomorrow's world: leading scientists of the future

-Fungal Biology and Biotechnology recently attended the 29th Fungal Genetics Conference in California.
-Whilst there, we invited three young scientists who presented excellent posters to take part in a Q&A and tell us more about their research.
-Read the blog posts by Dominik Terfehr, Julie Gervais, and Sietske Grijseels to find out more.
+Fungal Biology and Biotechnology Editors attend the most prestigious international conferences of the fungal research community: the European Conference on Fungal Genetics and the Asilomar Fungal Genetics Conference.
+At these conferences we invite young scientists who presented excellent posters to take part in a Q&A and tell us more about their research.
+Read the latest blog post by Jillian Romsdahl, Freek Appels and Sara Cea-Sánchez to find out more.
+You can also read past blogs here.

 What happens when Filamentous Fungi colonize spacecrafts?